blm849/simplepersonallogging/README.md

 and one is the name of the XLSX file to append to
 - easylog.py: this is the actual Python program.
 I run it using python easylog.py.
 If you want to use a different ini file, pass the name to to the program
-- easylog.xlsx: This is the XLSX file the python propgram appends to
+- easylog.xlsx: This is the XLSX file the python program appends to

 ## Info